Rowley Animal Hospital

 As pet owners and animal lovers, we know how important your pets are and want to help you provide them with the best care.
 We are here to care for your pets from their pediatric years into their senior years and truly enjoy getting to know each and every one of our patients.
 We are also available to care for all of the companion animals in your family, whether they are cats and dogs, or birds, rabbits, guinea pigs, ferrets, hedgehogs, rodents, reptiles, amphibians, or even fish.

 As a family owned and operated business, you can rest assured that your pet will have consistent care.
-For almost 30 years, Dr. Hayes provided care for the patients of Rowley Animal Hospital, and now Dr. DiBoot continues to provide exceptional care.
+For over 5 years, Dr. DiBoot has provided care for the patients of Rowley Animal Hospital.
 She looks forward to getting to know you and your pets!

 Ginny in a stump